amooma/rails-4.2-book/chapter04-activerecord.md

 Usage:
   rails generate model NAME [field[:type][:index] field[:type][:index]] [options]

-Options:
-      [--skip-namespace], [--no-skip-namespace]  # Skip namespace (affects only isolated applications) [--force-plural], [--no-force-plural]      # Forces the use of the given model name -o, --orm=NAME                                 # Orm to be invoked
-                                                 # Default: active_record

-ActiveRecord options:
-      [--migration], [--no-migration]    # Indicates when to generate migration
-                                         # Default: true
-      [--timestamps], [--no-timestamps]  # Indicates when to generate timestamps
-                                         # Default: true
-      [--parent=PARENT]                  # The parent class for the generated model [--indexes], [--no-indexes]        # Add indexes for references and belongs_to columns
-                                         # Default: true
-  -t, [--test-framework=NAME]            # Test framework to be invoked
-                                         # Default: test_unit

-TestUnit options:
-      [--fixture], [--no-fixture]   # Indicates when to generate fixture
-                                    # Default: true
-  -r, [--fixture-replacement=NAME]  # Fixture replacement to be invoked

-Runtime options:
-  -f, [--force]                    # Overwrite files that already exist -p, [--pretend], [--no-pretend]  # Run but do not make any changes -q, [--quiet], [--no-quiet]      # Suppress status output -s, [--skip], [--no-skip]        # Skip files that already exist
+[...]

 Description:
     Stubs out a new model.
 Pass the model name, either CamelCased or under_scored, and an optional list of attribute pairs as arguments.

     Attribute pairs are field:type arguments specifying the model's attributes.
 Timestamps are added by default, so you don't have to specify them by hand as 'created_at:datetime updated_at:datetime'.

-    As a special case, specifying 'password:digest' will generate a password_digest field of string type, and configure your generated model and tests for use with ActiveModel has_secure_password (assuming the default ORM and test framework are being used).

-    You don't have to think up every attribute up front, but it helps to sketch out a few so you can start working with the model immediately.

-    This generator invokes your configured ORM and test framework, which defaults to ActiveRecord and TestUnit.

-    Finally, if --parent option is given, it's used as superclass of the created model.
-This allows you create Single Table Inheritance models.

-    If you pass a namespaced model name (e.g. admin/account or Admin::Account) then the generator will create a module with a table_name_prefix method to prefix the model's table name with the module name (e.g. admin_accounts)
+[...]
 Available field types:

     Just after the field name you can specify a type like text or boolean.